zilphar/IBM_Employee_Attrition/README.md

 ****<ins>Introduction</ins>****

 SQL is used in managing and querying a database. understanding employee attrition is a critical aspect in the workforce.
-I embarked on a comprehensive analysis of employee attrition dataset which contains a variety of factors that may contribute to employee attrition.
+I embarked on an analysis of employee attrition dataset which contains a variety of factors that may contribute to employee attrition.

 ***I used MYSQL in this project to query and extract results from the dataset provided.
 I Used the ***<ins>train</ins>*** dataset provided of the two given in the Ibm Empployee Attrition.***